coin-or/MibS/README.md

 Below is a quick start guide for building on common platforms.
 More detailed build instructions are [here](https://coin-or.github.io/user_introduction.html).

+### Dependencies

+MibS has a number of dependencies, which are detailed in [config.yml](.coin-or/config.yml).
+Dependencies on other COIN-OR projects are automatically downloaded when obtaining the source with `coinbrew`.
+For some of the remaining third-party dependencies, automatic download scripts and build wrappers are provided (and will also be automatically run for required and recommended dependencies), while other libraries that are aeasy to obtain must be installed using an appropriate package manager (or may come with your OS by default).

 ## BUILDING from source